srcimon/screwbox/README.md

 [![Build](https://github.com/simonbas/screwbox/actions/workflows/build.yml/badge.svg)](https://github.com/simonbas/screwbox/actions/workflows/build.yml) [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=simonbas_screwbox&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=simonbas_screwbox) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=simonbas_screwbox&metric=coverage)](https://sonarcloud.io/summary/new_code?id=simonbas_screwbox)

-## Current status
+## About

 ScrewBox is a personal pet project since february 2021.
-It has no constant commits and has not been released yet.
+I use it to learn about Java and designing larger libaries.
+The result is designed for my enjoyment, not necessarily for yours.
+So please be understanding of any inconsistencies in the API or if you find any errors.

 ## Features